 What is AB685?

 Effective January 1, 2021, Assembly Bill 685 (AB685) is intended to better protect non-remote workers from exposure to COVID-19.
 It allows for the state of California to track COVID-19 cases in the worksite more closely through employer notice and reporting obligations.
 Here are the changes employers should prepare for:

 AB685’s new notice requires employers to provide the following notices within one business day of a “potential exposure” due to a positive confirmed case of COVID-19 in the workplace:

-- Provide written notice to all employees, and employers of the dates that employees or subcontracted employees, with confirmed cases of COVID-19 were at the worksite within the infectious period.
-As a best practice, we recommend employers to notify any third parties who were at the worksite during the infectious period.
+- Provide written notice to “all employees”, and employers of the dates that employees or subcontracted employees, with confirmed cases of COVID-19 were at the worksite within the infectious period.
+As a best practice, we recommend employers notify any third parties who were at the worksite during the infectious period.